 Emergency Dental Care in Minneapolis & Minnetonka, MN

-At Holger Dental Group, we provide emergency dental care that helps restore a tooth that sustains damage from an accident or infection.
+Holger Dental Group provides emergency dental care that helps restore a tooth that sustains damage from an accident or infection.
 If you live in Minneapolis & Minnetonka or the surrounding area, we encourage you to save our phone number since there is no way to tell if or when you may have a dental emergency; putting in your contact list can save you a trip to the emergency room.

 Why Do We Provide Emergency Dental Care?

-We provide emergency dental care in Minneapolis & Minnetonka, MN, to ensure that patients get the help they need right away.
-If you leave a damaged or infected tooth alone, you will risk the infection spreading.
+We provide emergency dental care in Minneapolis & Minnetonka, MN, to ensure that patients get the help they need immediately.
+If you leave a damaged or infected tooth alone, you risk spreading the infection.

 Why Should I Visit You For Emergency Dental Services Instead of Going To The ER?

-While the physicians at the emergency room are skilled at treating health emergencies, they are not familiar with dental care.
-They can triage any problem you have by helping to stop the bleeding, but they will not restore a damaged tooth.
-Likewise, if you visit an emergency room due to dental pain, they can provide you with pain relief but cannot find out what is causing it and work to solve it.
+While the physicians in the emergency room are skilled at treating health emergencies, they are not familiar with dental care.
+They can triage any problem you have by helping stop the bleeding, but they will not restore a damaged tooth.
+Likewise, if you visit an emergency room due to dental pain, they can provide pain relief but cannot find out what is causing it and work to solve it.
 This is why you need to visit the emergency dentist instead.
 Remember that even if you go to the emergency room, you will still need to visit the dentist anyway.
-Visit us for emergency dental services instead to save yourself the extra pain, time, and money.
+Instead, visit us for emergency dental services to save yourself the extra pain, time, and money.

 What Types of Procedures Does An Emergency Dentist Perform?